Medano Pass Primitive Road

 Refresh this page for the latest update

-All 21 primitive campsites along the road are accessible by high-clearance 4WD vehicle.
+All 21 primitive campsites along the road are under snow.
 They are free and first-come, first-served.

 See map and mileage chart on this page for orientation.

-Horse Trailer Parking Lot to Point of No Return – This section has become increasingly rocky and sandy.
-High clearance is now necessary, and 4WD is recommended in this first mile.
+Horse Trailer Parking Lot to Point of No Return – This section has become increasingly rocky and sandy, and has eroded areas in the road.
+Due to rocks and snow, 4WD is recommended in this first mile.

 Ponderosa Point - Several large dips in the roadway.
 Drive slowly to avoid tires slipping and digging further out of the dips.

-Creek Crossings Overview - There are 9 creek crossings on the way to the pass. all relatively low this time of year.
-Thunderstorms may temporarily boost flow.
+Creek Crossings Overview - There are 9 creek crossings on the way to the pass. all relatively low this time of year, but they will rise some as snow melts.
+They are beginning to ice up.
 Follow current cubic feet per second (cfs) flow of Medano Creek.
 Most vehicles are making it through all crossings.
 Drive through water slowly to avoid drowning your engine.
-There are some muddy, slick sections on the pass road after rain.

-Creek Crossing 8 to Preserve Campsite 4.5 - Roadway has a sharp turn entering/exiting the creek crossing to use the alternate route in place from last year's washout.
-Near this crossing is a very steep, slick section that is difficult to climb after rain (see photo above).
+Creek Crossing 8 to Preserve Campsite 4.5 - Icy and snowy conditions.
+Slick areas may pull your vehicle off the road.
+Roadway has a sharp turn entering/exiting the creek crossing to use the alternate route in place from last year's washout.
+Near this crossing is a very steep, slick section that is difficult to climb in snow.

 Preserve Campsite 5.8 to Pass Summit - The road is very steep and has the appearance of having to rock crawl.
+There is snow over the rocks.
 Drive at low speed to keep tires from slipping.

 Planning Ahead for Sand, Water, and Rocks